jakedansoncyber/GoWritingUnitTests/README.md

 # Credit

-Images & everything that I learned came from
+Images & everything that I learned came from Testing Go Applications By Mike Van Sickle on plural sight.

 # Unit Testing in Golang

 ![](./images/unit-test.png)

 This program & documentation will display how to write "Tests" & "Benchmark" tests from the picture above.
-Documentation tests sound super intersting, so looking forward to learning that.
+Documentation tests sound super interesting, so looking forward to learning that, but won't be apart of this documentation.

 # Fundamentals